 - Understand what you want to ‘feel’ in a room, rather than just assessing the physical change you want to see.
 This will help you stick to your vision.

-- Be gentle on yourself.
+- Be gentle with yourself.
 Accept yourself for where you’re at.
 It’s ok to ask for help if you need some support or guidance to get started.

-To me, each and everyone one of my clients seek happiness.
+To me, each and everyone one of my clients seeks everlasting happiness.
 It starts with external surroundings.
 They’re looking to support themselves with a positive environment.
 It then turns to happiness within themselves.
 It allows them to turn their attention to their vision.

-What is happiness to you, and how do you connect to the happy feelings within yourself?
+What is everlasting happiness to you?
+How do you connect to the happy feelings within yourself?